eonist/Research/other/jekyll/structure/Jekyll-include.md

 # Includes
-Includes are reusable pieces of HTML, akin to symbols in Illustrator.
+- Includes are reusable pieces of HTML, akin to symbols in Illustrator.
 We can create one file with some HTML in it, then use that file in multiple locations.
 If we update the single file all uses will automatically get updated.

-To create an include we first need to make the specialized folder: `_includes`.
-Put it in the same place as `_layouts` and index.html.
+- To create an include we first need to make the specialized folder: `_includes`.
+Put it in the root folder, the same place as `_layouts` and index.html.

 ```
 _config.yml